-We took to our forum to see the advice that the ladies living here, and those who have experienced crippling debt can give with regards to getting out of it as soon as is possible.
-If you are in debt and are looking at curbing your spending here are a few tips:
+We took to our forum to seek expat women in Qatar who have experienced crippling debt and their best advice on getting out of it as soon as possible.
+If you are in debt and are looking at curbing your spending, here are a few tips:

-Dubai_City_Chick advises - Speak to the banks you owe money to (meet with them not over the phone) and try to negotiate a lower interest rate/monthly charge.
-The fact that your willing to pay your debts back rather than run away shows your clear intentions and the banks hopefully will be able to help you out somewhat.
+Dubai_City_Chick advises: Speak to the banks you owe money to (meet with them, not over the phone) and try to negotiate a lower interest rate/monthly charge.
+The fact that you're willing to pay your debts back rather than run away shows your clear intentions and the banks hopefully will be able to help you out somewhat.

-Gorobattie says - Liquidate your assets: gold, furniture, cars, motorcycle... anything you can sell and get cash for it.
-You can get scooter to go to work, start cooking and freezing meals for the week, no going out for dinning, cancel your tv subscriptions, sell the tv as well.
+Gorobattie says: Liquidate your assets - gold, furniture, cars, motorcycle... anything you can sell and get cash for it.
+You can use a scooter to go to work, take public transportation, start cooking and freezing meals for the week, no going out for dining, cancel your TV or streaming services subscriptions, and perhaps sell the TV as well.

-* Give up shopping and buying any unnecessary luxuries like mani / pedis
+- Give up shopping and buying any unnecessary luxuries like manicures and pedicures.